Open-Source Internships With Industry Mentors: CodeDay Labs Internship Model

 \subsection{Project and Mentor Selection}

 Mentors were recruited using LinkedIn posts and advertisements, by reaching out to software engineering leaders, and through partnerships with other programs.
-Each mentor filled out a detailed application to screen their background, and then a member of program staff held an individual 15-minute phone call to evaluate their application.
+Each mentor filled out an application to screen their background, and then a member of program staff held an individual 15-minute phone call to finalize details.

 As part of the application, mentors proposed projects that were one of two types: improvements to an existing open source project or creation of a new open source project.
 Because we desired that projects teach the skills needed to succeed in the workforce, we conducted a survey of hiring managers and created a list of requirements which each project would need to meet.
 (Table~\ref{tab:competencies}) Program staff worked with mentors to conform projects to these requirements.
 Two examples of projects are presented below.
 A full list of projects is available on the web at \showcase.